Machine-Learning Accelerated Discovery of High-Performance Thermal Switch in Two-dimensional Materials Considering High-order Anharmonicity

 • Heat dissipation and thermal switches are vital for adaptive cooling and extending the lifespan of electronic devices and batteries.
-In this work, we conducted high-throughput investigations on the thermal transport of 24 experimentally realized 2D materials and their potential as thermal switches, leveraging machine-learning-assisted strain engineering and phonon transport simulations.
-We identified several high-performance thermal switches with ratios exceeding 2, with germanene (Ge) achieving an ultrahigh ratio up to 9.64 within the reversible deformation range.
-The underlying mechanism is the strain-induced bond softening, which sensitively affects anharmonicity represented by three- and four-phonon scattering.
-The widespread four-phonon scattering was confirmed in the thermal transport of 2D materials.
-Opposite switching trends were discovered, with 2D TMD materials showing negative responses to tensile strain and buckled 2D elemental materials showing positive responses.
+In this work, we conducted high-throughput investigations on the thermal transport of 24 experimentally realized two-dimensional (2D) materials and their potential as thermal switches, leveraging machine-learning-assisted strain engineering and phonon transport simulations.
+We identified several highperformance thermal switches with ratios exceeding 2, with germanene (Ge) achieving an ultrahigh ratio of up to 9.64 within the reversible deformation range.
+The underlying mechanism is strain-induced bond softening, which sensitively affects anharmonicity represented by three- and four-phonon scattering.
+The widespread occurrence of four-phonon scattering was confirmed in the thermal transport of 2D materials.
+Opposite switching trends were discovered, with 2D transition metal dichalcogenide materials showing negative responses to tensile strain while buckled 2D elemental materials showed positive responses.
 We further proposed a screening descriptor based on strain-induced changes in the Grüneisen parameter for efficiently identifying new high-performance thermal switch materials.
 This work establishes a paradigm for thermal energy control in 2D materials through strain engineering, which may be experimentally realized in the future via bending, substrate mismatch, and related approaches, thereby laying a robust foundation for further developments and applications.

 • Article Text